Welcome to today's edition of the Rush 24-7 podcast.

 You haven't.

-In fact, when Romney's have the chance, oh gosh, you know, I just think he's in over his head.
+In fact, when Romney's have the chance, oh, gosh, you know, I just think he's in over his head.

 Now this mandate business.

-Because it's out there now that Newt supported the individual mandate as recently as 2009.
+This has gotten out of hand too, because it's out there now that Newt supported the individual mandate as recently as 2009.

 Some people are saying, well, they couldn't have done that because Obamacare didn't exist in 2009.